ABOUT WEST POINT

 In addition to availability of an area for hunting, the ability to hunt in certain areas may also be restricted based on the type of hunter one is, hunting implement one is hunting with, and the designated hunting capacities of an area.
 See USMA Regulation 215-5.
 General public hunters are restricted from accessing about 1,850 acres of otherwise-available hunting area - including Waterfowl Areas, Bow Only Areas on Main Post, Constitution Island, and special training areas near Camp Buckner, Camp Shea, and Round Pond in addition to a few other areas.

-West Point also has thirteen lakes and ponds off-Cantonment, and West Point permits fishing on twelve of these water bodies.
-Long Pond, the exception, is off-limits to fishing, waterfowl hunting, swimming, and is also a training-exclusion area.
+West Point also has thirteen lakes and ponds off-Cantonment, and West Point allows for permitted anglers to fish on these water bodies.
 Along with the off-cantonment fishing areas, on Main Post (Cantonment), Lusk Reservoir is also regularly fished.
 In all, Lusk and off-cantonment lakes/pond total 510 acres.
 The largest of all of these on the West Point Military Reservation is Popolopen Lake (149 acres).
 Round Pond and Lake Frederick are designated recreation areas.
 See West Point's MWR website for more information.

 In addition to the standing lakes and ponds (and Lusk Reservoir), West Point also has miles of fishable streams, lakes, and river access.
 Fishing on the Hudson River is available from both Main Post (Cantonment) and Constitution Island.
 Off Cantonment, trout are stocked and popularly fished for on Popolopen Brook off Mine Torne Road above Weyants Bridge and, when training does not conflict, below Weyants Bridge.
 Please be advised that Mine Torne Road may be closed, especially during Summer Cadet Training, due to range firing.
 Highland Brook, accessed off Route 9W, has also been stocked with and fished for trout in the past.